wwwouaiebe/OsmGtfsCompare/README.md

 ### Warning R017: A road under construction ...  is used as way for the route

 ### Error R018: route with more than one route_master

+A route is attached to more than one route_master.
+Correct the route_masters and probably remove one of the route_master

 ### Warning R019: a fixme exists for this relation ...